 This guide is intended to give you a short-term plan to get your cybersecurity program up and running.
 Links to other articles about different, relevant topics are included.

-How to Start a Cybersecurity Program
+How to Build a Cybersecurity Program

 They say the first step is always the hardest, but this is only partially true when it comes to cybersecurity programs.

-Step 1: Assemble a Team
+Step 1: Assemble a Cybersecurity Team

 The first task to tackle is the assembly of a cybersecurity team that will manage the initiative.